Counterparty Credit Limits: The Impact of a Risk-Mitigation Measure on Everyday Trading: Literature Review

-These weaknesses suggest that despite their widespread discussion and implementation, neither CCP novation nor CVAs constitute a panacea for the issue of counterparty risk.
-The failure of these measures to provide a conclusive solution to the problem is strong motivation for exploring alternative avenues.
+The above weaknesses suggest that neither CCPs nor CVAs are a panacea for counterparty credit risk.
+Their failure to provide a conclusive solution to the problem is strong motivation for exploring alternative avenues.

-\subsection{Counterparty Credit Limits}
+\section{Counterparty Credit Limits}

+Consider a financial market that is populated by a set $\Theta=\left\{\theta_1,\theta_2,\ldots\right\}$ of institutions, and suppose that each institution $\theta_i$ assigns a CCL $c_{(i,j)}\geq 0$ to each other institution $\theta_j$.
+The CCL $c_{(i,j)}$ specifies the maximum level of counterparty credit exposure that $\theta_i$ is willing to extend to $\theta_j$.
+Such counterparty credit exposures occur in all financial markets in which the agreement and settlement of trades does not occur simultaneously.
+For example, in the FX spot market, trades that are agreed on day $D$ are settled on day $D+2$, so each trade entails exposure to the counterparty during the period between day $D$ and day $D+2$.